kpraveenkumar19/mini-redis/README.md

 Type `exit` or `quit` to leave the CLI.

-### Commands and examples
+### Commands

-Below are all commands implemented by this project with example interactions.
+Below are all commands implemented by this project with example interactions :

 #### Connection and introspection